top of page

 Welcome!

 Welcome to Shiori's website!
-My name is Shiori Nakaya (she/her) and I'm currently an undergraduate student at the University of California, Riverside majoring in Geophysics and minoring in Data Mathematics.
+My name is Shiori Nakaya (she/her) and I'm currently an undergraduate student at the University of California, Riverside majoring in Geophysics and minoring in Mathematics.
+My prospective graduation date is Spring of 2026 and I am anticipating on entering a PhD program for Fall of 2026.
 I am a proud transfer student from Pasadena City College and a first generation, non-traditional college student.

 Additionally, I'm involved with the Cosplay for Science initiative as an invited scientist after completing my ACCESS PALEO internship with the Raymond M. Alf Museum in the summer of 2023.
 I've previously been involved with outreach events with Pasadena City College's Natural Science Department by representing the Geology department as a student.